yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

 ## Checklist of preferred objection handling

 1. We do not want to be locked in to a specific source control repository.
-We are evaluating GitHub and Visual Studio Team Services and need to be able to change between them without frustrating rework.
+We are evaluating GitHub and Azure DevOps and need to be able to change between them without frustrating rework.

     **Potential answer**

-    Visual Studio Team Services allows you to use GitHub as an alternate repository for source control.
+    Azure DevOps allows you to use GitHub as an alternate repository for source control.
 The code can still be built, tested, packaged and deployed using Visual Studio Team Services.

 2. We do not want the developers to be able to make changes to the Azure resources even though they have access to the source code

     **Potential answer**

-    By using the Release Management features of Visual Studio Team Services, a developer never needs to touch Azure resources.
+    By using the Release Management features of Azure DevOps, a developer never needs to touch Azure resources.
 Once the code is checked into the source code repository, the CI/CD activities automate the building, testing and deployment of that code without developer intervention.

 3. If developers can deploy directly to the cloud, will that expose us to the same problems we had before when untested code was promoted to production?

     **Potential answer**

-    If we use Visual Studio Team Service's Release Management features, we have the opportunity to configure all the necessary rules and/or approvals for ensuring a smooth and secure deployment process.
+    If we use Azure DevOps' Release Management features, we have the opportunity to configure all the necessary rules and/or approvals for ensuring a smooth and secure deployment process.
 The goal here is to remove human touches from the process thus increasing the stability of the release process.

 4. How much of an impact will these process changes have on our development cadence?
 Will learning this place a new burden on the developers?